 - Finance (operational/production cost)

-I explored the two most popular distribution approaches in this guide; they are:
+Let’s explore the two most popular distribution approaches; they are:

 This form of distribution is the simplest and less complicated.
-It's a method where the product manufacturer sells directly to the end-users whom the product targets.
+It’s a method when the product manufacturer sells directly to the end-users whom the product targets.

 Some of the advantages of a direct distribution strategy are: